kubernetes/enhancements/keps/sig-release/3000-artifact-distribution/README.md

 Currently we push to a single provider, and distributing to the rest of community comes at great cost nearing $150k/month (mostly egress) in donations.

-Additonally some of our community members are unable to access the official release artifacts due to country level firewalls that do not them connect to Google services.
+Additionally, some of our community members are unable to access the official release artifacts due to country level firewalls that do not them connect to Google services.

 Ideally we can dramatically reduce cost and allow everyone in the world to download the artifacts released by our community.